Tour the Pottery

 Visitors are welcome Monday through Friday 1:15–4:30 p.m. and Saturday 10 a.m.–4:30 p.m.
-Staff are often available to give tours without advance notice, though it is recommended to schedule a tour in advance via email or by calling (320) 363-2930, especially for groups.
-The Saint John's Pottery is located below Saint Joseph Hall, south of the Saint John's Art Center.
+Staff are often available to give tours, though it is recommended to schedule solo and group tours in advance via email or by calling (320) 363-2930.
+Note: through October 2022, the studio is not available for tours due to preparations for the firing of the Johanna Kiln.

 In addition to tours and purchases, guests are welcome to 3 p.m. afternoon tea at the irori table.
 An irori is a traditional Japanese hearth and table used for heating tea water and food as well as for generating warmth in the home.
 The table at the studio is most often used for tea, and on occasion it is used to prepare a meal over the central burner.

 Welcoming guests into the studio as part of a rural and traditional Japanese framework for a lived system has strong parallels to the practice of Benedictine hospitality.
 As Saint Benedict states, "All guests who present themselves are to be welcomed as Christ, for he himself would say: I was a stranger and you welcomed me."

 Water for tea is heated in an antique cast iron kettle hung from the ceiling using a traditional jizaikagi pot hook.
 The water is then carefully poured over tea leaves into a wood-fired ceramic teapot.
 Except for tea ceremonies and other seasonal or special occasions, the tea served in the studio is a worker's grade organic sencha green tea from the mountains of Japan.